xtoazt/azalea/README.md

 ## Perfect for Chromebooks

 Clay Terminal is designed to work on Chromebooks where you might not have direct access to the native terminal.
-It provides a full-featured terminal experience that can run ADB commands, development tools, and any other shell scripts you need.
+The web version runs entirely in your browser using Web Workers - no backend server needed!
+It provides a terminal-like experience with a virtual filesystem and command execution, perfect for learning terminal commands and basic operations.

+**Note:** The web version runs in a browser sandbox, so it can't execute real system commands.
+For real terminal access, use the Electron desktop version.

 ## Inspiration